geigr/ipytone/docs/scheduling.md

 t.start().stop("+2m")
 ```

-Unlike the example above, the two note triggers here are scheduled only once so
+Note that unlike the example above, the two note triggers here are scheduled
-they won't be re-triggered after stopping and restarting the transport
+only once so they won't be re-triggered after stopping and restarting the
+transport

 ```{code-cell} ipython3
 # no scheduled event